 Smaller vans also come with a smaller price tag.
 “It’s most important to consider the price.
 Some retailers can get by with a small vehicle if they pick up their stock frequently or if they do not have a storage space that is big enough,” Patel explains.

-A larger vehicle can pay off for retailers that do the majority of their shopping at a cash and carry.
+A larger vehicle can pay off for retailers that do the majority of their shopping at a cash

 It might come with a higher initial investment, but savvy retailers told Retail Express that they manage to find cost savings elsewhere.